-The family-owned Sammy’s franchise is better known in Superior for the full restaurant and bar called the Elbo Room, which opened in the 1950s.
+The family-owned Sammy’s franchise is better known in Superior for the full restaurant and bar called the Elbo Room, which opened next to Sammy’s in 1961 on the 1400 block of Tower Ave.
+The operations later shared space at 1309 Tower Avenue.
 Sit-down service at that establishment ended in 2011, when owners Jim and Diane Giansanti opted to sell pizzas as takeout only from the back of the building.
 That lasted three more years.
 Acheson’s reboot opened in 2016 at a different location, sticking to the takeout-only philosophy.

 Acheson also operated the Sammy’s Pizza and Deli in Duluth’s Lakeside neighborhood for 41 years before selling to his brother Mike in 2019.

 Lucky’s 13 Pub

 Lucky’s 13 Pub in the Miller Hill Mall closed in March, when all dine-in restaurants in Minnesota were ordered by the governor to temporarily halt operations.
 Though there was no formal announcement about its future, the search engine Google marks Lucky’s 13 as “permanently closed,” and Miller Hill Mall lists a new Pizza Ranch restaurant on its website as “coming soon.”

 Lucky’s 13 opened in January 2017, taking over a space that had been an Old Country Buffet location for 25 years.